In Your Backyard

 7. Add Live oak and Olive trees on sides of front yard.

 My design incorporates Florida-friendly principles with low-maintenance plants.
 My plan could be done in phases.
 I would plant the oak and olive tree first.
 Install the flagstone pathway, then move the water fountain.
-Transplant the yucca, add the arbor, transplant the bougainvillea, then add the walkway, finally add the succulent and agave landscape beds.
+Transplant the yucca, add the arbor, transplant the bougainvillea, then add the pergola and walkway, finally add the succulent and agave landscape beds.
 Remember to retrofit the irrigation system.

 Now, how would you design the yard to utilize the immense sloped front yard and create a welcoming landscaped entrance?